Liam-McKenna04/chess960-engine/README.md

 ## Future Improvements

-- Implement a more advanced AI using techniques like alpha-beta pruning and iterative deepening.
+- Implement a more advanced AI using techniques like iterative deepening.
-- Add support for special rules like en passant (if not already implemented).
 - Implement a game clock for timed matches.
-- Expand Chess960 support with additional features or analysis tools.
+- Expand Chess960 support for castling

 ## Dependencies